lyon-fnal/devenv/clion-mac.md

  Prepare the `docker-compose.yml` file as per [README.md](README.md) and start the long lived `devenv-<NAME>` service (where `<NAME>` is the descriptive name you gave to identify the containers/service).
 For example `docker-compose up -d devenv-<NAME>`.
 Now, `docker-compose exec devenv-<NAME> /bin/bash` to start a shell in the container.
 Set up your development area and checkout source code.

- If you use the `art` framework, then you must make your own local release of `cetbuildtools`.
+ If you use the `art` framework, you must make your own local release of `cetbuildtools`.
 That is because the `cetbuildtools` CMake macros perform a check that our scripts will violate.
 With your own version of `cetbuildtools`, you can circumvent the check.
-To do this, look at the version of cetbuildtools that you use (e.g. setup your environment to the point where you can do a build and look at `$CETBUILDTOOLS_DIR` and note the version).
+To get your own `cetbuildtools`, look at the version of cetbuildtools that you use (e.g. setup your environment to the point where you can do a build and look at `$CETBUILDTOOLS_DIR` and note the version).
 With your Mac web browser, go to https://scisoft.fnal.gov/scisoft/packages/cetbuildtools and find that version.
 Download the `cetbuildtools-XX-noarch.tar.bz2` to your `localProducts...` directory with `wget` and unwind with `tar xf <.tar.bz2> file`.
 Now do your build environment setup again (e.g. `. mrb s`).
 Do `ups active` to ensure that `cetbuildtools` comes from your local products area.
 You can remove the tar file now.

  You should also `setup gdb` and any other packages that aren't yet set up (rare).